Studying at Herts

 By joining Herts you’ll be in charge of your own learning journey.

 University is more than lectures, workshops or practicals.
 It’s about making the most of your time here, by learning in your taught sessions, through directed and self-guided activities and taking advantage of opportunities to develop yourself and reach your goals.
 You’ll be encouraged to ask questions and we’ll support your curiosity to learn more by welcoming you into our learning community.

 Your timetable is just the starting point for your learning and development at Herts.

 When you arrive, one of the first things you’ll want to do is connect to our free Wi-Fi on campus.
 You can connect using eduroam or UH Wifi.

-Herts Mobile is a free dedicated app just for Herts students, staff and visitors which will help you stay connected to the university.
-Through the app, you can access local bus times, your timetable, a map of the university, find available computers and much more.
+You can also download Herts Mobile which is a free app created for Herts students, staff and visitors and will help you stay connected to the University.
+Through the app, you can access local bus times, your timetable, campus maps, find available computers, teaching rooms and much more!

 At Herts, you’ll be able to develop your learning and digital skills, taking advantage of Canvas, our state-of-the-art virtual learning environment.
 You’ll learn how to best use the technology, software and resources available to you.
 You can also track and monitor your own performance using your own student engagement dashboard.

 You’ll use a mix of technologies and platforms such as Canvas and StudyNet that will support your learning.
 These types of software may be new to you, but don’t worry, as you’ll receive information and instructions on how to use the systems needed for your programme throughout your studies.
 You’ll also have access to these and plenty of other guides to help you throughout your time at Herts by using our University search engine, Ask Herts.

 Our Library and Computing Services team and Student Technology Mentors are also on hand to provide any additional support you need.
 Our friendly teams will help you with all your set-up related queries, from how to reset your password to connecting to the internet and how to print.